learningequality/kolibri/docs/architecture/frontend_architecture.rst

 Unit Testing
 ------------

-Unit testing is carried out using `Mocha <https://mochajs.org/>`_.
+Unit testing is carried out using `Jest <https://facebook.github.io/jest/>`_.
 All JavaScript code should have unit tests for all object methods and functions.

 Tests are written in JavaScript, and placed in the 'assets/test' folder.
 An example test is shown below: